Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/POETRIES/HER/O₂.md

 heaven.

-i want to be colonized by you. don't leave a single piece of my land. take over my body, brain, heart, chemicals.
+i want to be colonized by you. don't spare a single piece of my land. take over my body, brain, heart, chemicals. everything.

 i want to trust you blindly
 and devote myself to you entirely.